-1. The Governance Professional to the Board will contact you in the first instance with your

-- 2. DBS an email will be generated and sent to you from an external system once a new DBS application is created, unless you are already a member of the DBS update system.
+- 1. The Governance Professional to the Board will contact you in the first instance with your appointment letter and this onboarding pack.
+They will ask you to bring in identification (passport/driving license and proof of address). - 2.
+DBS an email will be generated and sent to you from an external system once a new DBS application is created, unless you are already a member of the DBS update system.
 Please follow the instructions on the email to complete your DBS application. - 3.
 Once your DBS check is complete, the admin lead will contact you to provide/request the following: - ID photo for your ID badge - OAK IT set up - Information about the Governor Hub system - Training Resources: NGA membership (including the Learning Link), the Key and the Leicestershire Governor Development Service.
 See Appendix 2. - You will be sent a link to statutory Safeguarding Training - Relevant meetings shall be populated into the individual's OAK calendar. - 4.
 The CEO of the Trust will arrange to meet with you and you will have the opportunity to visit the schools with him.